(Approximate reading time: 30 minutes)

 During my time, my main project was about ‘restructuring the strategic tourism planning from a centralistic macro-based method to an individualized micro-based approach’.
 This project was at the same time the title of my thesis and was from the professorate and committee noted with the highest degree of the course.
 But the other side of the evaluation, the internship itself, was evaluated with the lowest of all of my own grades during the study.
 What is paradox, because I was probably for no other module working so hard and putting so much effort into it.
 These show as well the 500 working others, although only 200 were agreed on.
 Also the results and the mark of the thesis show the appreciation.
 But if clueless and unprofessional people are at work and responsible to evaluate you, this will come out at the end.
 Sadly to see, because of this ignorance of the course coordinator Pilar Barra I didn’t get at the end the ‘Suma Cum Laude’.
 This undeserved mark bummed down the average of my marks and hindered me to pass the course with accolade.

 Reason number 13: You will never get feedback for your grades

 Another screenshot at the end of this far too long blog entry:

-Of course I raised an objection against the low and undeserved mark I received for my performances during my internship period.
-But the course coordinator seems to be busy making other’s life a living hell: I am waiting now for an answer since almost 5 months.
-Great tactic of an outrageous personality who is in real life a mediocrity.
+Of course, I raised an objection against the low and undeserved mark I received for my performance during my internship period.
+But the course coordinator seems to be busy making other’s life a living hell: I am waiting now for an answer for almost 5 months.
+The great tactic of an outrageous personality who is in real life a mediocrity.

-Now if it might seem to a few conspiracy theorists like a retaliation campaign, where I am definitely not interested in.
+Now if it might seem to a few conspiracy theorists like a retaliation campaign, where I am definitely not interested in it.
 The study had as well its good sides and I liked the idea to combine a study about tourism and innovation.
 But every good purpose fails, if there are people at work who treat a student like a customer and don’t have a clue how to make a professional job.